 Name Value Description Response Action ADAFRIP 64 Forget, resynchronization in progress.
-Resynchronization is in progress for some resource, trying to commit changes.
 ADABORIP 68 Backout, resynchronization in progress.
 Resynchronization is in progress, trying to back out the changes.
 ADAOKBO 72 OK backout.
 Resource manager has backed out its changes, in response to a backout request.
 Confirm to the resource manager that its prior action of backout was successfully received and processed.
 ADACSCHK 76 Commit state check.
 Resource manager cannot start a commit because of the application state.
 ADABSCHK 80 Backout state check.
 Resource manager cannot start a backout because of the application state.
 ADACPERR 84 Commit product error.
 Resource manager cannot start a commit because of some condition other than the application state.
 ADAHMIX 88 Heuristic mixed.
 A heuristic decision was made which was inconsistent with other resources.
 ADAPV 92 Protocol violation.
-Resource adapter detected a protocol violation and severed its link.
-ADANEWL 96 New LUWID.
+Resource adapter detected a protocol violation and severed its link. protocol violation and severed its ADANEWL 96 New LUWID.
 Store this LUWID for use during next sync point.
 ADAOK 100 Successful.
+Successful.
 Action completed successfully.
 ADABOUT2 104 Backout, second phase.
-Backout the changes during the second phase of the sync point.
+Backout, second phase.
 ADAPTRS 108 Prepare to resynchronize.
 Sever the connection to resource manager causing the resource manager to backout.
 Prepare the resource for resynchronization processing.
-ADAIRCMT 112 Initiator request commit.
+ADAIRCMT AIRCMT 112 Initiator request commit.
 Inform the initiator that all changes were successfully prepared during phase one.
 ADAIRCNL 116 Initiator request commit new LUWID.
 Inform the initiator that all changes were successfully prepared during phase one, and that all downstream resources can accept a new LUWID, if necessary.
 ADAIFGET 120 Initiator forget.
 Inform the initiator that the sync point has successfully completed.
 ADAIFRIP 124 Initiator forget resynchronization in progress.
 Inform the initiator that the sync point is successful so far, and will be completed by resynchronization.
-ADAIOKBO 128 Initiator OK backout.
-Inform the initiator that the sync point has been backed out as requested.
+ADAIOKBO 128 Initiator OK backout. nitiator OK backout.
 ADAICMT 132 Initiator committed.
 Inform the initiator that the sync point has completed successfully.